Profitbase/Episode-Docs/articles/flow/triggers/microsoft-365-outlook/when-new-email-arrives-trigger.md

 ## Attachments

 When the trigger runs, only metadata about attachments (if any) in the message is returned.
-To get the actual content of the attachments, you need to use actions such as the [Get attachment](../../actions/microsoft-365-outlook/get-attachment.md) action to download the files.
+To get the actual content of the attachments, you need to use actions such as the [Get attachment](../../actions/microsoft-365-outlook/get-attachment.md) or [Foreach attachment](../../actions/microsoft-365-outlook/foreach-attachment.md) actions to download the files.

 ## Properties